Pharmaceutical National Meeting – Wembley Stadium

-This autumn, a multinational pharmaceutical company took its entire sales team off the road so they could attend its four-day national meeting at the Wembley Stadium Conference Centre.
+Astra Zeneca recently took its UK sales team off the road so they could attend a four-day national meeting at the Wembley Stadium Conference Centre.

 The organisation wanted to assess employees’ opinions on a number of core issues; such as how the organisation fared in raising high standards within the medical industry and how they built relationships with colleagues.
 They also wanted to have a clear breakdown of how each directorate had voted for post analysis.

 In order to achieve this, a number of key statements were put to the audience throughout the course of the conference.
-Messenger handsets, branded with the pharmaceutical’s logo were given to delegates so that they were able to vote their responses.
 Delegates pressed the corresponding number on the keypad to rate each statement as to whether they strongly agreed, strongly disagreed or remained neutral.

-Voting results were then instantly displayed live on the main screen for the presenter and audience to see and we were able to provide hosts with a power point slide following the event breaking down how the different departments had voted.
+Voting results were then instantly displayed on the main screen for the presenter and audience to see and we were able to provide hosts with a full break-down following the event showing how the different departments had voted.

-Following some tough questioning from the dragons, the audience voted for their favourite pitches from within each of the three groups, then for their favourite overall pitch.
+Following some tough questioning, the audience voted for their favourite pitches from within each of the three groups, then for their favourite overall pitch.

 Test the Nation